janmojzis/pok/README.md

 authenticated by the Poly1305 algorithm.
 A variant of the [McTiny protocol](https://mctiny.org/) is used for key exchange.

+`warning: this is prototype`

 ## Build and run tests
+- needs libmceliece-dev, librandombytes-dev
 ```
 make
 make test